Scott Meadow: Academic career

-Meadow has taught more than 10,000 students at Chicago Booth, in Entrepreneurial Finance and Private Equity, Commercializing Innovation (which he created), Introduction to Venture Capital and the New Venture Challenge courses.
+Meadow has taught more than 15,000 students at Chicago Booth, in Entrepreneurial Finance and Private Equity, Commercializing Innovation (which he created), Introduction to Venture Capital and the New Venture Challenge courses.
 He is a member of the advisory board for the Innovation Fund at the University of Chicago.
+From 2007 to 2012, he served as the Faculty Director of Global Initiatives.
 He has taught internationally, including London, Paris, Brussels, Warsaw, Mumbai, Delhi, Bangalore, Singapore, São Paulo, Rio de Janeiro, Porto Alegre, Dubai, Abu Dhabi, Buenos Aires, Mexico City, Beijing, Shanghai and Hong Kong.
+He taught numerous executive education courses and served as an academic director for the Institutional Limited Partner Association.